How to spend one day in Salem Massachusetts: Best day trip from Boston

 On your sightseeing stroll through Salem MA, don’t forget to visit the Salem Witch Trial Memorial.

-This somber memorial is dedicated to the victims of the Salem Witch Trials, which consists of 20 granite benches inscribed with the name of the accused and the date of execution.
+This somber memorial is dedicated to the victims of the Salem Witch Trials.
+It consists of 20 granite benches inscribed with the name of the accused and the date of execution.

 Visit the Old Burying Point cemetery